Once when I asked a Product Manager about their product vision & mission, they said it was all fluff and didn't really do anything!

 Well, think of a founder trying to pitch a product or business idea to a VC board to get funding.

-🏆 They have to put in a lot of effort into creating prototypes, presentation decks and a pitch.
+🏆 They have to put a lot of effort into creating prototypes, presentation decks, and a pitch.

-However, the way to go about in an organization is to find out where the key problems lie for the customer and your stakeholders and then creating a movement of change within the organization and revolutionizing it.
+However, the way to go about in an organization is to find out where the key problems lie for the customer and your stakeholders and then create a movement of change within the organization and revolutionize it.

 Start small and think big!